MaCh3 2.2.3

 CW: Redirect std::cout to silence some experiment specific libraries.

-double GetTestStatLLH(double data, double mc) const
+double GetPoissonLLH(const double data, const double mc) const

 Calculate test statistic for a single bin using Poisson.

-static constexpr const double _LOW_MC_BOUND_
+constexpr static const double _LOW_MC_BOUND_

 MC prediction lower bound in bin to identify problematic binning definitions and handle LogL calculat...

-Definition: Core.h:73
+Definition: Core.h:76